parthakonda/advanced-javascript/README.md

-# advanced-javascript
+# Understanding javascript easily

-Understanding core and advanced concepts of JavaScript
+The purpose of this repo is to have an index and detailed explanation with some use cases.